wuxxin/machine-bootstrap/README.md

-# bootstrap machine
+# Machine bootstrap

-Unattended ssh installer of Ubuntu 18.04/19.04/19.10 with luks encrypted zfs storage,
+Unattended ssh installer of Ubuntu 18.04/19.04/19.10 with build in recovery image,
-    to be executed on a linux liveimage/recoveryimage system via ssh.
+    root storage on luks encrypted zfs and other specialized storage layouts, to be executed on a linux liveimage/recoveryimage system via ssh.

 It serves two use case:
-+ as a experimental Desktop/Laptop Setup for getting handson experience of the setup
++ as an experimental Desktop/Laptop for getting experience with this setup
-+ as a typical rootserver (2xHD,headless)
++ as a typical Rootserver (2xHD, headless)
     + this is still in the writing and not ready yet, see `TODO.md` for details

 ## Features

-+ unattended ssh install of Ubuntu 18.04 LTS (bionic), 19.04 (disco) or 19.10 (eoan)
++ efi and legacy bios boot compatible hybrid grub setup with grubenv support
++ one or two disks (will be automatically setup as mirror if two disks)
 + root on luks encrypted zfs / zfs mirror pool (encrypted storage at rest)
-+ one or two disks (will be setup as mirror if two)
-+ efi and legacy bios boot compatible hybrid grub setup with grubenv support
++ other common and less common storage setups
 + ssh in initial ramdisk for remote unlock luks on system startup using dracut
-+ recovery system installation (based on casper ubuntu 18.04.01 liveserver) on boot partition
++ recovery system installation (based on casper ubuntu 18.04.x liveserver) on EFI partition
     + unattended cloud-init boot via custom squashfs with ssh ready to login
     + buildin scripts to mount/unmount root and update recovery boot parameter
-+ loging of recovery and target system installation on calling machine in directory ./log
++ logging of recovery and target system installation on calling machine in directory ./log

 #### additional optional Features
 + luks encrypted hibernate compatible swap for eg. a desktop installation
 + overlay fs support on zfs by building patched zfs-linux (frankenstein=true)
 + saltstack run at devop phase with states from salt-shared (eg. desktop)
-+ encrypt all sensitive data with git-crypt
++ encrypt all sensitive data in setup repository with git-crypt
     + git & git-crypt repository setup to store machine configuration inside a git repository
 + build a preconfigured bootstrap-0 livesystem image usable for physical installation
     + resulting image is compatible as CD or USB-Stick with BIOS and EFI support
-    + execute `./bootstrap-machine/bootstrap.sh create-liveimage` to build image
+    + execute `./machine-bootstrap/bootstrap.sh create-liveimage` to build image
     + copy `run/liveimage/bootstrap-0-liveimage.iso` to usbstick

-#### working on/planned
+#### working on/todo/planned
-+ mirroring has some issues (eg. efi cloning) and needs some fixing
++ recovery scripts to replace a faulty disk, to invalidate a disk
 + desaster recovery from backup storage to new machine
-+ recovery scripts to replace a faulty disk, to invalidate a disk
 + "cloud like" autorotating encrypted incremental snapshot backup to thirdparty storage with zfs and restic this should be a little to no performance impact, encrypted, incremental, autorotating snapshot backup system, from and to redundant checksuming data storage on a single machine with the abbility to use common thirdparty storage for this backup.
 So far it is a very busy journey... https://xkcd.com/974/
 + home-nas setup with 1 x internal:type:ssd + 2 x external:type:spindle harddisks
-    + some issues at least with 0.7* and shutdown platters on external hds
+    + todo: research issues at least with 0.7* and shutdown platters on external hds

 #### example configurations
 + a root server with one or two harddisks and static ip setup
     + add custom `$config_path/netplan.yml`
 + a laptop with encrypted hibernation:
-    + `storage_opts="--swap yes"`
+    + `storage_opts="--swap=yes"`
 + a vm: `http_proxy="http://proxyip:port"`
-+ install ubuntu disco instead of bionic:
++ install ubuntu eoan instead of bionic:
-    + `distribution=disco`
+    + `distribution=eoan`

 ## Preparation

 Requirements:

-+ Minimum RAM
++ Minimum RAM: **currently 4GB**, may become less again, was
     + frankenstein=no : 2GB RAM
     + frankenstein=yes: 4GB Ram (for compiling zfs in ram in recovery)
 + Minimum Storage